projectcontour/contour/site/content/guides/cert-manager.md

 ## Prerequisites

 - A Kubernetes cluster deployed in either a data center or a cloud provider with a Kubernetes as a service offering.
-This tutorial was developed on a GKE cluster running Kubernetes 1.17
+This tutorial was last tested on a GKE cluster running Kubernetes 1.22
 - RBAC enabled on your cluster
 - Your cluster must be able to request a public IP address from your cloud provider, using a load balancer.
 If you're on AWS or GKE this is automatic if you deploy a Kubernetes service object of type: LoadBalancer.
 If you're on your own datacenter you must set it up yourself
 - A DNS domain that you control, where you host your web application